Sdot-1/Portfolio/README.md

 ## About Me

-I am Steven Sturgeon, a highly motivated and results-driven individual with a Bachelor's degree in Information Systems, specializing in Cybersecurity .
+I am Steven Sturgeon, a highly motivated and results-driven individual with a Bachelor's degree in Information Systems, specializing in Cybersecurity.
 With a strong foundation in technology and a keen interest in cybersecurity, I am constantly exploring new challenges and seeking opportunities to expand my knowledge and expertise.

 ## Certifications 🎓